Alternative names for gonadotrophin-releasing hormone

 What happens if I have too much gonadotrophin-releasing hormone?

 It is not known what the effects are of having too much gonadotrophin-releasing hormone.
+Extremely rarely, pituitary adenomas (tumours) can develop, which increase production of gonadotrophins leading to overproduction of testosterone or oestrogen.

 What happens if I have too little gonadotrophin-releasing hormone?